amodmulay/staxmpa/README.md

     - `handleScreenshot`: Uses the `html2canvas` library to capture the radar view as a PNG and trigger a download.
     - `handleExport`: Gathers the complete radar state into a `RadarData` object and downloads it as a JSON file.
     - `handleImport`: Reads a `RadarData` JSON file, validates it, and restores the application state from the file.
-- **Navigation Guard**: It includes logic to redirect users to the homepage if they haven't visited it first in their session.

 ### `src/components/lexigen/RadarView.tsx`

 This is a pure presentation component responsible for rendering the interactive SVG radar.

-- **Rendering Logic**:
-    - It receives `regions` and `topics` as props.
-    - It calculates the positions of the concentric circles based on the number of regions.
+- **Rendering Logic**: It receives `regions` and `topics` as props and calculates the positions of circles and topics using trigonometry.
-    - It maps each topic to coordinates within its assigned region using trigonometry (`Math.cos`, `Math.sin`).
-- **Interactivity**:
-    - It uses `react-draggable` to allow each topic to be moved.
-    - The `handleDragStop` function calculates the topic's new distance from the center to determine its new region and calls the `onTopicPositionChange` prop to update the state in the parent `RadarPage`.
+- **Interactivity**: It uses `react-draggable` to allow each topic to be moved.
+The `onStop` handler calculates the topic's new region and calls a prop to update the state in `RadarPage`.

-### `src/components/lexigen/Sidebar.tsx` & `RadarControls.tsx`
+### `src/app/learn/page.tsx`

-These components work together to create the configuration panel, which is displayed in the sidebar on desktop and a slide-out sheet on mobile.
-- **`Sidebar`**: A simple container component that provides the consistent styling for the right-hand panel on desktop.
-- **`RadarControls`**: This component houses the user controls.
-It uses a tabbed interface to switch between "Manage Items" (for adding topics and regions) and the "Configure" panel (for themes, radar size, and region editing).
+An educational page that explains the theory and benefits of using a Technology Radar.
+It uses a combination of well-structured text, custom SVG illustrations, and styled cards to present the information in an engaging way, serving as valuable content for both users and search engines.

-### `src/components/lexigen/TopicList.tsx`
+### `src/app/layout.tsx`

-Displays a filterable and searchable list of all topics that have been added to the radar.
+The root layout for the entire application.
+It's responsible for the `<html>` and `<body>` tags and includes providers and scripts that are global to the app:
+-   **`ThemeProvider`** for dark/light mode.
+-   **Vercel Analytics and Speed Insights** scripts.

-- **Functionality**:
+-   **Google AdSense** script.
-    - Receives the full `topics` and `regions` arrays as props.
-    - Uses `useState` to manage local state for the search term and region filter.
-    - Uses `useMemo` to efficiently compute `filteredAndSortedTopics` whenever the topics or filters change.
-    - Includes a button to remove a topic, which calls the `onRemoveTopic` prop from `RadarPage`.

-### `src/types/lexigen.ts`

-This file is central to the application's data structure, defining the core types used across components.

-- **`Region`**: Defines the structure for a radar ring, including its `id`, `name`, `color`, and `textColor`.
-- **`Topic`**: Defines the structure for a technology topic, including its `id`, `name`, `regionId`, and its position (`angle` and `magnitude`).
-- **`ThemeDefinition`**: Defines the structure for a theme, which includes a `generateColors` function that dynamically creates region colors.
-This makes the theming system modular and extensible.
-- **`RadarData`**: Defines the complete, serializable state of the radar for the import/export feature.
+-   A comprehensive **site footer** with navigation links.